dfsnow/opentimes/site/content/about.md

 # What is OpenTimes?

-OpenTimes lets you download bulk travel data for free and with no limits.
-It is a database of around 20 billion point-to-point travel times and distances between United States Census geographies.
+OpenTimes is a database of pre-computed, point-to-point travel times and distances between United States Census geographies.
+It lets you download bulk travel data for free and with no limits.

 All times are calculated using open-source software from publicly available data.
 The OpenTimes data pipelines, infrastructure, packages, and website are all open-source and available on [GitHub](https://github.com/dfsnow/opentimes).
+See the [Data]({{< ref "data" >}}) section to learn how to download the data.

 ### Goals

-The primary goal of OpenTimes is to enable research by providing an accessible and free source of bulk travel data.
+The primary goal of OpenTimes is to enable research by providing easily accessible and free bulk travel data.
 The target audience is academics, urban planners, or really anyone who needs to quantify spatial access to resources (i.e. how many grocery stores someone can reach in an hour).

-The secondary goal is to provide a free alternative to paid travel time/distance matrix products such as
+The secondary goal of OpenTimes is to provide a free alternative to paid travel time/distance matrix products such as
 [Google's Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview), [Esri's Network Analyst](https://www.esri.com/en-us/arcgis/products/arcgis-network-analyst/overview) tool,